 Here we can see that even if at the end of the contextualization script the Virtual Machine will be configured to run the MoBrain Web Portal, the bootstrap code is applied by the bootstrap.sh script.

-The bootstrap.sh script sets up the required components: mostly installing puppet agent and running puppet agent to deploy the configuration on the server.
+The bootstrap.sh script sets up the required components: mostly installing and running the puppet agent to deploy the configuration on the server.

-Puppet is an IT automation ecosystem, allowing enforcing the state of an infrastructure using a declarative language.
+Puppet is an IT automation ecosystem, enforcing the state of an infrastructure using a declarative language.
 Software Configuration Management allows to specify what software needs to be installed on a particular server and how it should be configured.
-Puppet is following an agent/master approach: an agent runs on the node (server, virtual machine…), this agent collects information about the local node (the so called facts, ranging from network and kernel information to Operating System details and the location and role facts mentioned earlier) then it connects securely, over SSL, to a master, puppet.gnubila.fr for the time being.
+Puppet is following an agent/master approach: an agent runs on the node (server, virtual machine…), this agent collects information about the local node (the so called facts, ranging from network and kernel information to Operating System details and the location and role facts mentioned earlier) and connects securely, to a master (puppet.gnubila.fr for the time being).
 Then the master using the information provided by the agent will build and send back to the agent a catalog of resources with their configuration and interdependencies.
 Eventually the agent will apply the catalog on the local node, putting every resource (package, file, service…) in the state described in the catalog.
 So once the puppet run is over, the state of the virtual machine should reflect the desired state that was described and configured on the puppet master.

 The puppet configuration manages the configuration of everything that needs to be configured, from the hostname to the firewall rules and configuration of the installed applications.